-The debtor (or its assignee) must also provide adequate assurance that it can perform under the contract post-assumption.
+The debtor (or its assignee) must also provide assurance that it can perform under the contract, post-assumption.
 The Bankruptcy Code does not specify what constitutes adequate assurance of future performance.
-It is a fact-intensive determination that evaluates the debtor’s (or its assignee’s) ability to perform considering, among other factors, its financial condition, operating performance (during the bankruptcy case and projected after the assumption), existence of any credit enhancements and the industry outlook.
+A fact-intensive determination evaluates the debtor’s (or its assignee’s) ability to perform.
+It considers, among other factors, its financial condition and operating performance (during the bankruptcy and projected after the assumption).
+The determination looks at the existence of any credit enhancements and the industry outlook.

 Common examples of non-assumable contracts include:

 Whether the specific contract can be assigned will likely boil down to a state law analysis.
 Non-debtors with these types of contracts should reach out to counsel if they are concerned about a potential assumption.

 If a debtor rejects an executory contract, the rejection is treated like a breach of contract that occurred immediately before filing the bankruptcy petition.
 Counterparties to rejected contracts hold an unsecured claim for damages resulting from the breach.12